-Qualifying agencies are those agencies that provide emergency shelter in the Town of Amherst and the agency that manages the local Continuum of Care's Coordinated Entry System.
+Qualifying agencies are those agencies that provide emergency shelter and/or outreach services within the Town of Amherst Consortium and the agency that manages the Continuum of Care(COC): Homeless Alliance of WNY(HAWNY).
+All referrals form the listed qualified agencies must be submitted to PHA via the local COC/HAWNY.
 The agencies currently approved as qualifying agencies are listed in Appendix A; agencies will be added and deleted as appropriate.